-Now, I've linked an awesome resource down in the description.
-A completely FREE resource that even includes a worksheet for taking this information that you've gathered, all this research and putting it into an actual buyer personas.
+Here's a link to an awesome resource.
+It's a completely FREE resource that even includes a worksheet for taking this information that you've gathered, and putting it into an actual buyer persona.

 It also dives deeper into some of the items that I've already covered here in terms of research, and questions you should ask during your persona interviews, and what the whole process looks like.
 It's called the Ultimate Guide to Buyer Personas, for Beginners.
 It's linked below in the description, so make sure you grab that.

-After you've built your buyer persona, there's a few tips that I want you to take away.
+After you've built your buyer persona, there're a few tips that I want you to take away.

 1. If your persona ends up living in a file on a shared drive somewhere, and you never refer to it, this has been a complete waist of time, and it's going to negatively impact your online marketing plan, obviously.